ARCTraining/swd2_git/_episodes/05-history.md

 identifiers.
 You can refer to the _most recent commit_ of the working directory by using the identifier `HEAD`.

-We've been adding one line at a time to `mars.txt`, so it's easy to track our progress by looking, so let's do that using our `HEAD`s.
-Before we start, let's make a change to `mars.txt`.
+We've been adding one line at a time to `project.txt`, so it's easy to track our progress by looking, so let's do that using our `HEAD`s.
+Before we start, let's make a change to `project.txt`.

 ~~~
-$ nano mars.txt
+$ nano project.txt
-$ cat mars.txt
+$ cat project.txt
 ~~~
 {: .bash}

 ~~~
-Cold and dry, but everything is my favorite color
-The two moons may be a problem for Wolfman
-But the Mummy will appreciate the lack of humidity
-An ill-considered change
+Some initial data analysis to identify how inflammation changes over time after surgery.
+Jane is a Data Scientist and Samit is a statistician.
+We'll need to determine
+who is responsible for what in this project.
+We may need to bring a third person with Python programming skills into the project.
+The third team member needs to be competent in both Python and R. They
+also need to be familiar with matplotlib and ggplot.
+Version control skills would also be useful.
 ~~~
 {: .output}

 Now, let's see what we get.

 ~~~
-$ git diff HEAD mars.txt
+$ git diff HEAD project.txt
 ~~~
 {: .bash}

 ~~~
-diff --git a/mars.txt b/mars.txt
+diff --git a/project.txt b/project.txt
-index b36abfd..0848c8d 100644
+index 6f77c9e..151f443 100644
---- a/mars.txt
+--- a/project.txt
-+++ b/mars.txt
++++ b/project.txt
-@@ -1,3 +1,4 @@
- Cold and dry, but everything is my favorite color
- The two moons may be a problem for Wolfman
- But the Mummy will appreciate the lack of humidity
-+An ill-considered change.
+@@ -4,3 +4,4 @@ who is responsible for what in this project.
+ We may need to bring a third person with Python programming skills into the project.
+ The third team member needs to be competent in both Python and R. They
+ also need to be familiar with matplotlib and ggplot
++Version control skills would also be useful.

 ~~~
 {: .output}